hashgraph/hedera-hts-demo/README.md

 * Manage KYC and Freeze for token/account relationships
 * Transfer from treasury (owner) to users
 * Transfer between users
+* Atomically transfer up to two tokens between users, with an optional hBar payment as one atomic transaction

 For convenience, accounts and tokens created during the demo will be persisted to a cookie and will be available when the demo is restarted.